abarthakur/multilabel-deep-metric/README.md

 Thus, while in the first case (also called Contrastive Loss), we choose the value of d to be 0 for like pairs, and some large number for unlike pairs, in triplet loss, we loosen the constraint somewhat and require only that like pairs are closer (by a margin) then unlike pairs.

-Uses of triplet loss for classification/ranking can be found in [] and [].
+Uses of triplet loss for classification/ranking can be found in [Wang 2014][1] and [Schroff 2015][2].
 A crucial step in triplet loss based methods, is mining triplets.
-We choose an online triplet mining scheme adapted from [].
+We choose an online triplet mining scheme adapted from [Facenet][2].

-* In [], triplets are chosen from a minibatch in the following way
+* In [Facenet][2], triplets are chosen from a minibatch in the following way

 ```
 for each point as anchor